Top 30 Stress or Anxiety Memes That Every Employee Can Relate To

 05. Avoid Overly Complicated Humor

 Memes are best when they are simple and easy to understand.
-It is better to avoid using complex or intense humor that might confuse people.
+It's better to avoid using complex or intense humor that might confuse people.
 The goal is to create a relatable moment, so keep it straightforward.

 Wrapping Up